 Work-related exposure: 0.93(0.80-1.10)

-† The average rate of breast cancer in the working population was used as the comparison group.
+† The average rate of breast cancer in the working population was used as the comparison.

-‡ The average rate of breast cancer in the general population was used as the comparison group.
+‡ The average rate of breast cancer in the general population was used as the comparison.

 § Findings also showed no increased risk of breast cancer from EMF exposure when examined by age groups (older and younger women) or by the hormone receptor status of the breast cancers.

 ¶ Findings also showed no increased breast cancer risk from electric blanket use.
 There was also no increased risk from EMF exposure when results were examined by menopause status of women or by the hormone receptor status of the breast cancers.